mkaufhol/environment-store/README.md

 ### Docs WIP

 This project uses Poetry for dependency management.
-To install the dependencies, run `poetry install --with dev --with testing --with stubs`.
+- To install the dependencies, run `poetry install --with dev --with testing --with stubs`.
+- To build the package, run `poetry build`.
-To run the tests, run `poetry run pytest`.
+- To run the tests, run `poetry run pytest`.

 This project uses pre-commit for code quality checks.
 To install the pre-commit hooks, run `pre-commit install`.

+## Testing the library locally

+To test the library locally, you can install the built package with `pip install dist/environment_store-0.1.0-py3-none-any.whl` in a different virtual environment.